rubymonsters/ruby-for-beginners/source/16-bonus_2/04-libraries_2.md

 bundle exec ruby my_amazing_app.rb
 ```

-(For Rails applications, btw, you do not have to prepend `bundle exec` by the
+(For Rails applications you do not have to prepend `bundle exec` by the way, as
-way.
-Rails does all of this itself, under the hood.)
+Rails does this itself, under the hood.)

 ## The Ruby load path